rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **2. Acquisition Channel Performance:** assesses how different marketing channels contribute to volume and efficiency using *sessions, orders, and revenue by channel,conversion rate by channel and revenue per session by channel*.

-**3. Campaign Performance:**  Compares campaign performance within a channel using _sessions, orders, conversion rate, RPS, and gross revenue_ to highlight what is working best.
+**3. Campaign Performance:**  Compares campaign performance within a channel using _sessions, orders, conversion rate, RPS, and gross revenue_ .

-**4. Paid Funnel Health (brand vs nonbrand):** Evaluates the performance of Paid Search campaigns by comparing brand and nonbrand campaign traffic through the conversion funnel using both- outcome metrics and funnel diagnostics, including- *conversion rates,conversion rate gap (percentage points) ,funnel entry rates and stage-level drop-offs and checkout completion rates*.
+**4. Paid Funnel Health (brand vs nonbrand):** Evaluates the performance of Paid Search campaigns by comparing brand and nonbrand campaign traffic through the conversion funnel using *conversion rates,conversion rate gap (percentage points) ,funnel entry rates and stage-level drop-offs and checkout completion rates*.

-**5. Unpaid Channel Funnel Health(organic and direct):** evaluates funnel performance for Direct and Organic traffic channels analysing  funnel behavior across both channels  using *funnel conversion rates, conversion rate gap (percentage points),stage-level funnel drop-off percentages and checkout completion rates*.
+**5. Unpaid Channel Funnel Health(organic and direct):** evaluates funnel performance for Direct and Organic traffic channels analysing  funnel behavior using *funnel conversion rates, conversion rate gap (percentage points),stage-level funnel drop-off percentages and checkout completion rates*.

 link for dashboard: